RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/4-SQL/Errors/incorrect-syntax-near/incorrect-syntax-near.md

 ### Solution 2: Check all functions are compatible with SQL Server

 Not all SQL functions or commands are compatible with the version of SQL Server that runs Rapid.
 For example, if we run the following depreciated code, it will result in a syntax error.
+For full documentation on valid SQL syntax, check out the [T-SQL docs](https://learn.microsoft.com/en-us/sql/t-sql/language-reference?view=sql-server-ver16).

 ```sql
 RAISERROR 5005 'Raise Custom Error Message'